Lummi nation tribe marches with activists for release of Lolita, captive orca

 Orca Network President Howard Garrett, who recently saw Lolita, strongly disagreed, and said Lolita would be checked out before she's ever moved.

-“That's easily dealt with, so to throw that up as a big scare story — no,” Lupo said.
-That's just to scare people away from even talking about her ever going home.”
+"That's easily dealt with, so to throw that up as a big scare story -- no," Garrett said.
+That's just to scare people away from even talking about her ever going home."

 Copyright 2018 by WPLG Local10.com - All rights reserved.